-Nine years on from the 2010 revision, this text has a very different layout and style of presentation.
+Nine years on from the last revision, the Incoterms 2020 text has a very different layout and style of presentation.

 However there are very few significant changes to the rules themselves